TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

 your extension must be loaded *after* the extension you are modifying.
 This can be achieved by registering that other extension as a dependency of yours.
 See the
-:ref:`description of constraints in Core APIs <t3coreapi:extension-declaration>`.
+:ref:`description of constraints in Core APIs <extension-declaration>`.

 For more information about an extension's structure, please refer to the :ref:`extension architecture <t3coreapi:extension-architecture>` chapter in